ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 by that noise function.

 .. list-table:: Additional Inputs and Default Values
-  :widths: 20 20 20
+  :widths: 20 20 20 20
   :header-rows: 0

   * - Noise Function Affected
     - Additional Input
     - Default Input Value
+    - Notes
   * - Typographic Noise
     - Probability that a corrupted token is inserted before the original token (e.g., if typically e -> r, the probability that e -> re)
     - 0.1
+    -
   * - Age miswriting
-    - Possible perturbations of age (e.g., for [1, -1] and age of 7, the possible "incorrect" results will be 6 and 8)
+    - Possible perturbations of age (e.g., for [-1, 1] and age of 7, the possible "incorrect" results will be 6 and 8)
-    - [1, -1]
+    - [-1, 1]
-  * - Age miswriting
-    - Probabilities associated with possible age perturbations (must be same length as possible perturbations; probabilities must sum to 1)
-    - None, null, or equivalent (which means uniform choice -- see age miswriting section below)
+    - May be list of options, in which case the perturbation will be selected uniformly at random, or a dictionary where the keys are the integer perturbations and the values are the probability of that perturbation.
   * - Zip code miswriting
     - Separate character-level error probabilities for first 2 digits, middle digit, and last 2 digits
     - First 2 digits: 0.04, middle digit: 0.2, last 2 digits: 0.36
+    -

 .. todo::